her-e/SIEM_Microsoft_Sentinel_Lab/README.md

 ## Important:

 We’re intentionally setting up a vulnerable ecosystem, some of these practices are simply unrealistic in a working real world solution.
-The whole intention is getting ourselves a practice ground to get our hands dirty and gain some knowledge with AD’s numerous vulnerabilities and defensive methodologies.
+The whole intention is getting ourselves a practice ground to get our hands dirty and gain some knowledge with Microsoft Azure resources and defensive methodologies.

 <br>